tsackton/taelgar/Groups/_Cultures_/Deno'qai Tribes/Te'kula.md

 - (DR:: 1724): [[Mezzar|Grimbaskal]] first attacked the [[Te'kula]]
 - (DR:: 1748): The [[Te'kula]] are returned to the world after Grimbaskal's defeat
 %%^End%%

+%% Tim: cleaning up some status/unknowns, this seems done enough? %%